 - G.2 At the start of each academic session, students will be advised about acceptable and unacceptable forms of work, and made aware of the referencing standards which they will be expected to use.
 Students will be encouraged to develop study techniques which allow them clearly to identify sources used and ideas acknowledged.
 Advice about academic misconduct should be repeated prior to submission deadlines for projects, coursework and dissertations.
 In addition, all student handbooks should include a link to the academic misconduct regulations. - G.3 The university subscribes to an externally hosted software program that may be used for originality checking, anonymous marking and peer review of students' text based work (see guidance at www.uhi.ac.uk/en/students/your-study-tools).
-The originality checking function assists staff in assessing instances of plagiarism.
-The tutor will advise students if this service will be utilised.
-Students should also note that formal acknowledgement of acceptance of these regulations is included as part of the enrolment process (Admissions Regulations).
+Originality checkers assist staff in assessing potential instances of plagiarism.
+They must be used in accordance with the Originality Checking Policy to ensure that students are not disadvantaged, and students will be advised by tutors if they are to be used.
+Students are reminded that they are required to comply with this policy as a condition of enrolment.